larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 It it's it's capable of coming down on top of something and going minds and not really realizing what it's doing.
-Here is the video sector again searching for Cuban, just hanging around and eventually finding it, and now it's going to send the arm down,
+Here is the vidissector again
+searching for Cuban, just hanging around and eventually finding it, and now it's going to send the arm down,